Stone Poneys: Making the band

 One night at The Troubadour, the band's first manager, Herb Cohen, told Kimmel in front of Ronstadt: "Well, I can get your chick singer recorded, but I don't know about the rest of the group".
-Linda Ronstadt called this "the beginning of the end", although this occurred even before they were signed to Capitol and Ronstadt insisted that she would not record without the band.
-The Stone Poneys broke up briefly in this time period, and Cohen tried to connect Ronstadt with Frank Zappa to make a demo, and also with Jack Nitzsche, but nothing ever materialized (she and Zappa – who were both being managed by Cohen in this time period – would later make a radio commercial for Remington brand electric shavers that was rejected by the company).
+Ronstadt called this "the beginning of the end", although this occurred even before they were signed to Capitol Records and Ronstadt insisted that she would not record without the band.
+The Stone Poneys broke up briefly in this time period, and Cohen tried to connect Ronstadt with Frank Zappa to make a demo, and also with Jack Nitzsche, but nothing ever materialized.
+She and Zappa were both managed by Cohen and later made a radio commercial for Remington brand electric shavers which was rejected by Remington.

 Record deal

-After the Poneys reformed, Cohen introduced Linda, Kenny, and Bobby to Nick Venet (also known as Nik Venet) at The Troubadour.
+After the Poneys reformed, Cohen introduced Ronstadt, Edwards, and Kimmel to Nick Venet (also known as Nik Venet) at The Troubadour.
 Venet signed the band to Capitol Records in the summer of 1966.
-Ronstadt recalls of the signing: "Capitol wanted me as a solo, but Nick convinced them I wasn't ready, that I would develop.
+Ronstadt remembered, "Capitol wanted me as a solo, but Nick convinced them I wasn't ready, that I would develop.
 It was true."
-In a late 1966 article in Billboard, Venet discussed the formation of a new record label under Capitol called FolkWorld specifically to promote folk-rock artists.
+In a late 1966 article in Billboard, Venet referenced the formation of a new record label under Capitol called FolkWorld specifically to promote folk-rock artists.
 Although the FolkWorld concept was never realized, The Stone Poneys became the lead act in the stable of folk-rock performers that Venet was signing and producing in this time period.

-The three albums by The Stone Poneys were produced by Nick Venet.
-The band's original songs were credited to Bob Kimmel and Kenny Edwards, although subsequent CD reissues removed Edwards' name from most of the credits.
+The three albums by the Stone Poneys were produced by Nick Venet.
+The band's original songs were credited to Kimmel and Edwards, although later CD reissues removed Edwards' name from most of the credits.
 BMI's website now credits all original Kimmel-Edwards songs to Kimmel alone, resulting in "Back Home" being Edwards's lone songwriting credit with the Stone Poneys.

 The first album, simply called The Stone Poneys, was more folk than rock and featured relatively few lead vocals by Ronstadt; it received little notice.
-The band again broke up briefly between the first two albums; but, as related by Kenny Edwards, Nick Venet told the band: "'We can make another record, we can make this happen.
+The band again broke up briefly between the first two albums; but, as related by Edwards, Venet told the band: "'We can make another record, we can make this happen.
 If we're going to do anything with this, we've got to make something that sounds commercial and get on the radio."